How to Optimize Your Amazon Author Page for Maximum Book Sales

 - Daily visitors: Total traffic by source (ads, organic, external)

-- Sales and units: Revenue attributed to Store visitors within 14 days
+- Sales and units: Revenue attributed to Author Page visitors within 14 days

-- Dwell time: How long shoppers spend on each page
+- Dwell time: How long readers spend on each page — high time on a series page suggests engagement

 Check these weekly and look for patterns.
-If a subpage gets high traffic but low sales, the content or product selection on that page needs work.
+If a series subpage gets high traffic but low sales, the content or book selection on that page needs work.
 If your homepage has high bounce rates, your above-the-fold content is not compelling enough.

 A/B Testing

 Amazon now allows A/B testing of Store pages.
-Test one variable at a time: hero image, product order, headline copy.
+Test one variable at a time: hero image, book order, headline copy.
 Run each test for at least two weeks to account for daily traffic fluctuations.
-Small improvements compound — a 10% increase in click-through from homepage to category page, combined with a 15% increase in category page to purchase, results in a 26% overall conversion lift.
+Small improvements compound — a 10% increase in click-through from homepage to series page, combined with a 15% increase in series page to purchase, results in a 26% overall conversion lift.

-The best Brand Stores are living assets that evolve with your product line, seasonal trends, and performance data.
-Update your Store at least quarterly: refresh imagery, feature new products, retire discontinued items, and incorporate what your analytics are telling you.
+The best Amazon Author Pages are living assets that evolve with your backlist, new releases, seasonal trends, and performance data.
+Update your page at least quarterly: refresh imagery, feature new releases, retire out-of-print titles, adjust reading-order guidance based on what new readers are actually buying, and incorporate what your analytics are telling you.

-Building a Brand Store that genuinely converts takes design thinking, copywriting skill, and ongoing optimization — the same disciplines that make any retail experience successful.
-If your Store is underperforming and you want a team that has built and optimized hundreds of Amazon Brand Stores to take a look, AZvertising is here for exactly that.
-Let’s turn your Store from a brochure into a revenue channel.
+Building an Author Page that genuinely sells books takes design thinking, copywriting skill, and ongoing optimization — the same disciplines that make any bookstore experience successful.
+If your Author Page is underperforming and you want a team that has built and optimized hundreds of Amazon Author and Brand Store pages to take a look, AZvertising is here for exactly that.
+Let’s turn your Author Page from a digital business card into a revenue channel that sells more books and grows your reader base.

 Want help applying this?